Day 1 Wednesday, January 30

 The Spirit of Cities

 How important is an identity to a city?
 Should we think only about economic or political resources?
 This panel, moderated by Gyan Prakash of Princeton University, gathers leading philosophers and urbanists to explore the role of an urban ethos in shaping a city's political, cultural and economic life.
 Panelists are Lawrence Vale, Massachusetts Institute of Technology; and Daniel A. Bell, Shanghai Jiaotong University and Tsinghua University.
+View a video recording of the session.

 11:30 to 12:45